thenovil/thenovil/README.md

 ## About Me 🌟

 <p align="center">
-  Currently pursuing my Bachelor's in [Your Field] while diving deep into the world of frontend development and design.
+  Currently in the IT field, specializing in frontend development, graphic design, and exploring the realms of technology and creativity.
 </p>

 ---